Congratulations, Future Copper Mountain College Graduates!

 GPA and Honors

-— Your cumulative GPA based on all degree applicable lower division grades earned at all colleges attended through fall 2015 equals 3.90 – 4.00.
-You will graduate with Highest Honors.
+- Student cumulative GPA is based on all degree applicable lower division grades earned at all colleges attended through fall 2019 equals 3.90 – 4.00.
+Student will graduate with Highest Honors.
+OR

-— Your cumulative GPA based on all degree applicable lower division grades earned at all colleges attended through fall 2015 equals 3.75 – 3.89.
-You will graduate with High Honors.
+- Student cumulative GPA is based on all degree applicable lower division grades earned at all colleges attended through fall 2019 equals 3.75 – 3.89.
+Student will graduate with High Honors.
+OR

-— Your cumulative GPA based on all degree applicable lower division grades earned at all colleges attended through fall 2015 equals 3.50 – 3.74.
-You will graduate with Academic Distinction.
+- Student cumulative GPA is based on all degree applicable lower division grades earned at all colleges attended through fall 2019 equals 3.50 – 3.74.
+Student will graduate with Academic Distinction.
 OR

-— Your cumulative GPA based on all degree applicable lower division grades earned at all colleges attended through fall 2015 is below 3.50.
-Your GPA qualifies you for graduation, but not for honors status.
+- Student cumulative GPA is based on all degree applicable lower division grades earned at all colleges attended through fall 2019 is below 3.50.
+Student GPA qualifies you for graduation, but not for honors status.

-If you question the above assessment of your honor status, you may double-check it by adding ALL degree applicable lower division units from ALL colleges on file through the end of the fall semester, not counting repeated courses.
-If there are any transcripts from the quarter system, you must convert the units to semester units prior to calculating the grade point average (GPA).
+If a student questions their assessment of honor status, they can double-check it by adding ALL degree-applicable lower division units from ALL colleges on file through the end of the fall semester, not counting repeated courses.
+If there are any transcripts from the quarter system, student must convert the units to semester units prior to calculating the grade point average (GPA).
 Multiply quarter units by .66 before adding to semester units.
 Then add up all grade points following the same guidelines, including quarter to semester conversions.
 Divide the points by the units to arrive at the GPA.
-If your calculation results in a different honor status than reported above, you may contact Student Services, by May 1st to have it double-checked.
+If student calculation results in a different honor status than reported above, student may contact Student Services, by May 1st to have it double-checked.
 Then, if a change is warranted, the new honor status can be entered before Commencement programs go to print.
 Recalculation of GPA the day of commencement in order to be announced is not possible.

 What is the difference between Graduation and Commencement?